kethia123/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-This is about the loops and conditions and parsing.
+This is about the loops and conditions and parsing plus public key.